adhocteam/homework/provision/README.md

 - Nginx should accept requests on ports 80 and 443
 - All `http` requests should permanently redirect to their `https` equivalent
 - Use the provided `files/self-signed.crt` and `files/self-signed.key` for your SSL configuration
+- Your SSL configuration should use modern, secure protocols and ciphers
-- Nginx should proxy requests to the upstream application
+- Nginx should proxy requests to the application using an `upstream` directive
 - Pass headers `X-Forwarded-For` and `X-Real-IP` to the upstream application with appropriate values

 #### Part two